hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/10.png)

-* *Collection* : Select the Collection which you want to update.
 * *Query* : The selection criteria for the update.
 Use the same query selectors as used in the Find method.
 * *Update* : The modifications to apply.
 * *Multi* : Set to true if all documents meeting the criteria should be modified.